BrandonJR29/portfolio/_projects/2020-12-1-Fuzzy-Controller.md

 categories: C/C++ MATLAB FreeRTOS Hardware Control Simulink
 ---
 <div style="text-align: justify">
-My experience in the University was great, I realized that I would be an Embedded Software Engineer when I was doing my final assessment that was designed and implement a Fuzzy Logic Controller for a Ball and Beam System.
-This time I used all the knowledge that I got in the classroom such as physics, math, programming, and control theory to finally built a controller with an awesome performance.
+My experience at the University was great, I realized that I would be an Embedded Software Engineer when I was doing my final assessment that was designed and implemented a Fuzzy Logic Controller for a Ball and Beam System.
+This time I used all the knowledge that I got in the classroom such as physics, math, programming, and control theory to finally built a controller with excellent performance.

 </div>